Why grill nachos? Why not? They're perfect for tailgating, camping, or when it's too hot to turn on the oven.

 Nachos are always at risk of getting limp and soggy.
 But when you have high direct heat blasting at the tortilla chips from the coals or flame underneath, it does a great job getting the chips crispy.
 Covering the grill will melt the cheese on top.

 Melted cheese on top, crispy chips below.
 Perfect.

-For a nacho sauce we are using sour cream mixed with BBQ sauce may be the easiest chip dip ever.
-Drizzle it over the cheesy nachos and you don’t need queso.
+For a nacho sauce we are using sour cream mixed with BBQ sauce (easiest chip dip ever!).
+Drizzle it over the cheesy nachos and you don't need queso.

 Enjoy the nachos as is, or dressed up with extras—chopped tomatoes, jalapeños, cilantro, avocado, red onions.

 8 ounces tortilla chips